 A University credit card issued to an authorized individual to make official purchases of goods and services (that do not require competitive bidding), travel, meals, and entertainment quickly and directly.

 A Supplier Invoice Request may be used to pay for goods and services that do not require a purchase order, requisition, or payment by University Travel and Expense Card (T&E Card).
 However, the Supplier Invoice Request has very specific applications and must not be used to circumvent normal procurement procedures.
 The Supplier Invoice Request should be used for:

 - Payments to vendors for some types of commodities where competition is not practical (e.g., memberships to professional organizations).
 The types of commodities permitted, along with the allowable dollar value, are specified in the Goods & Services Procurement Guide.

 - Reimbursements to individuals for small-dollar transactions.

-Note: The payment voucher may not be used to process payments which require that the University execute a contract.
-Vendor-supplied contracts must be processed through the Integrated System on a Requisition or Buyer Assist form and submitted to Procurement and Supplier Diversity Services.
+Note: The Supplier Invoice Request must not be used to process payments which require that the University execute a procurement contract.
+Vendor-supplied contracts must be processed through the finance system on a Requisition form and submitted to Procurement and Supplier Diversity Services.

-- An individual who knowingly “splits” purchases or otherwise circumvents procurement procedures is violating University policy.
+Knowingly splitting purchases or otherwise circumventing procurement procedures is violating University policy.